meilisearch/specifications/text/0027-filter-and-facet-behavior.md

 #### Accepted syntaxes for `filters`

-Two syntaxes will be accepted for the `filters` parameter during the search:
+Two syntaxes will be accepted for the `filters` parameter during search:

 - the string syntax with the `AND`/`OR`/`NOT` operators combined with parentheses
 ex: